Altor

 Research & Insights

-We started by digging into the data.
-RACV research on tool theft highlighted the stakes for users, while Steven Hoober’s thumb-placement studies guided our interaction design.
+Our research plan was simple, it was to go "broad" and then collate a concise set of findings.
+Our research on the application of the device as a security tool revealed RACV's reports on tool theft in Australia, further solidifying the importance of the project.
+Along with that Steven Hoober’s thumb-placement studies guided our interaction design.
 Interviews with tradespeople confirmed a strong preference for a clean, uncluttered interface that allowed them to get in and out of the app quickly.
 Competitor analysis further reinforced the need for minimal menus and clear visual hierarchy, showing that too much clutter frustrated users.

 Outcome